 In the Philippines, there is devastating number of girls who are abused.
 Those who come from the most traumatic situations are placed in a crisis intervention center or residential care facility, where they are cared for and protected from further harm.
 But this safety net is only temporary - what happens when they leave determines their future.

-When leaving crisis centers, girls also commonly suffer from feelings of isolation and loneliness, fears from uncertainty, and a lack of human support, including family willing to receive and accept them.
-The financial inability to pursue a further education typically results in the girls working in very low paying jobs, and oftentimes engaging in dangerous or illegal activities in order to survive.
+When leaving crisis centers, girls also commonly suffer from feelings of isolation and loneliness, fears from uncertainty, and a lack of human support, including a family willing to receive and accept them.
+The financial inability to pursue a further education typically results in the girls working in very low paying jobs, and they oftentimes resort to dangerous or illegal activities in order to survive.

-Despite these immense risks, young women leaving crisis centers in the Philippines do not receive any further support for their education or aftercare, because most of the centers lack the needed services and adequate funding to operate a transition program.
+Despite these immense risks, young women leaving crisis centers in the Philippines do not receive any further support for their education or aftercare.
+Most of the centers lack the needed services and adequate funding to operate a transition program.
 This is a serious deficiency that demands immediate and urgent action.
 The failure to transition the girls to successful independent living, at best, jeopardizes their ability to become self-sufficient, and at worst, endangers their lives.

 In view of these urgent needs, Love Forward is partnering with crisis intervention centers in Bohol and other provinces to provide educational support and other aftercare for women after they leave the centers.
 Given the risk factors mentioned above, a successful transition program primarily includes support for living and educational expenses.
 But equally important are services that strengthen personal readiness for independent living, build character, and develop self-sufficiency.
 Ongoing emotional support, counseling, and mentoring are critical components of helping each student persevere through future difficulties and heal from their past trauma.

 Love Forward's transition and scholarship program provides for the living and educational expenses of women after they leave the crisis centers, so they can pursue a higher education and reach for their dreams in life.
-But we are striving to go beyond that by working with partner organizations and local volunteers who provide other types of support, so every student has the holistic care she needs to realize a future different from her past.
+But we are striving to go beyond that by providing counseling, workshops, and other forms of emotional and psychological support.
+We are also working with partner organizations and local volunteers who can provide additional mentoring and support, so that every student will have the holistic care she needs to realize a bright future that breaks from the poverty and abuse of her past.